Fat Girl Six Pack Review: How Safe And Effective Is This Topical Gel?

 - The formulation of the product is mostly natural

-- It contains caffeine which quickly gets rid of excess water
+- It contains caffeine that quickly gets rid of excess water

 - The product contains powerful skin firming and toning natural ingredients